 - Want to try Free Web Hosting No Ads?
 Check out the website here

-The free plan doesn't include any form of SSL certificate, unfortunately, not even the basic self-signed variety.
+It won't help you with SSL certificates, though, because the free plan doesn't include any, not even the basic self-signed variety.

 Signing up for a Free Web Hosting No Ads account takes a little longer than usual, in part because the company asks for so much personal data: email address, name, physical address, even your company name and phone number (look closely, though, and you'll find the last two are optional).

 After verifying our email address, we logged into the Free Web Hosting No Ads custom control panel.
-This is cluttered and will probably intimidate beginners, but experienced users should appreciate the range of features: database management, PHP, email management, site building tools, web stats and more.
+This is cluttered and likely to intimidate beginners, but experienced users should appreciate the range of features: database management, PHP, email management, site building tools, web stats and more.
 It's not quite cPanel, but there's way more power and configurability here than you'll see with many free hosts.

 Free Web Hosting No Ads hadn't asked us to choose a subdomain yet, unusually (most hosts ask when you sign up), but opening the Domain Manager led us to a Create A Free Subdomain panel where we could set this up.

 The company lets you choose subdomains from a lengthy list of options: atwebpages.com, getenjoyment.net, medianewsonline.com, mywebcommunity.org and more.
 It's good to have options, but they're a little lengthy for our tastes.
-Fortunately, if you're equally unimpressed, you can opt to use a custom domain you've registered elsewhere.
+Fortunately, you can opt to use a custom domain you've registered elsewhere.

 Creating a website